zocker-160/ifm/doc/solving.rst

 Sometimes it's useful to be able to ignore certain parts of the solution---for example, if you want to generate a sequence of game commands that get you to a particular position as quickly as possible.
-To that end, you can mark tasks and items with the ``ignore`` attribute.
+To that end, you can mark tasks and items with the :keyword:`ignore` attribute.
 An ignored task will never be attempted, and an ignored item will never be picked up.
 This means that anything dependent on those tasks or items will not be done either.
-The game will very probably be unsolvable as a result, unless you've ignored an unused item, or ignored a task that's done elsewhere via a ``do`` clause.
+The game will very probably be unsolvable as a result, unless you've ignored an unused item, or ignored a task that's done elsewhere via a :keyword:`do` clause.

 Keeping fixes together
 ----------------------